Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Conclusion

 \section{Conclusion}

-The main purpose of this paper is to reexamine the limits on $M_{\widetilde{g}}$ obtained by the ATLAS collaboration using rather contrived simplified models \cite{Aad:2021zyy,Aad:2020aze}.
-We analyze the same data in the more generic pMSSM model and study the variation of the limits with parameters which are most relevant for the signal being analyzed.
+The main purpose of this paper is to re-examine the limits on $M_{\widetilde{g}}$ obtained by the ATLAS collaboration using rather contrived simplified models \cite{Aad:2021zyy,Aad:2020aze}.
+We analyze the same data in the more generic pMSSM scenario and study the variation of the limits with parameters which are most relevant for the signal being analyzed.
+We also present the variation of limits with the compression factors for both the wino models.

 We first revisit the ATLAS $1l+jets+\met$ data \cite{Aad:2021zyy}.
 Here we assume LSP to be bino like and $\widetilde{\chi}_1^\pm$, $\widetilde{\chi}_2^0$ to be wino like (see subsec.\eqref{wino}).
 Other electroweakinos are assumed to be decoupled.
 In the susbsec.\eqref{lrew} both $L$-type and $R$-type squarks are assumed to be light and mass degenerate ($M_{\widetilde{q}_L}=M_{\widetilde{q}_R}\approx2.5$ TeV).
-The resulting exclusion contour is displayed in the $M_{\widetilde{g}}-M_{\widetilde{\chi}_1^0}$ mass plane in Fig.\eqref{llrl_fig1}.
-The modest change in the exclusion contour with respect to the ATLAS contour (due to reasons discussed in the text) can be seen in Fig.\eqref{llrl_fig1}.
-However, if the compression factor $x$ (defined in the subsec.\eqref{1lepton}) is increased the same contour shrinks even more.
-For example if $x=0.7$, the limit is $M_{\widetilde{g}}\gtrsim1.7$ TeV for negligible LSP mass.
+The resulting exclusion contour is displayed in the $M_{\widetilde{g}}-M_{\widetilde{\chi}_1^0}$ plane in Fig.\eqref{llrl_fig1}.
+The substantial change in the exclusion contour with respect to the ATLAS contour (due to reasons discussed in the text) can be seen in Fig.\eqref{llrl_fig1}.
+However, if the compression factor $x$ (defined in the subsec.\eqref{1lepton}) is altered compared to $x=0.5$, the corresponding contour gets modified accordingly.
+For example if $x=0.7$, the limit on $M_{\widetilde{g}}$ is around 1.43 TeV for negligible LSP mass.

-On the other hand if $M_{\widetilde{q}_R}\gg M_{\widetilde{q}_L} \approx2.5$ TeV, the pMSSM model is closer to the ATLAS simplified model.
-This is reflected by the fact that the new exclusion contour shrinks very little compared to the ATLAS result (see Fig.\eqref{llrh_fig2}).
+On the other hand if $M_{\widetilde{q}_R}\gg M_{\widetilde{q}_L} \approx2.5$ TeV, the pMSSM framework is closer to the ATLAS simplified model.
+This is reflected by the fact that the new exclusion contour shrinks modestly compared to the ATLAS one (see Fig.\eqref{llrh_fig2}).

-The results change dramatically if $\widetilde{\chi}_1^\pm$, $\widetilde{\chi}_2^0$ and $\widetilde{\chi}_3^0$ are higgsino like (see subsec.\eqref{higg}).
+The results change dramatically, if $\widetilde{\chi}_1^\pm$, $\widetilde{\chi}_2^0$ and $\widetilde{\chi}_3^0$ are higgsino like (see subsec.\eqref{higg}).
 In this scenario the gluino dominantly decays directly into the LSP and jets.
 Thus irrespective of the squark mass hierarchy the $1l+jets+\met$ signature is highly depleted.